-Today, as the U.S. faces major challenges in energy, environment and national security, research at Argonne fuels the economic competitiveness of Illinois, the Midwest and beyond.
+Today, as the United States faces major challenges in energy, environment and national security, research at Argonne fuels the economic competitiveness of Illinois, the Midwest and beyond.
 Our goal is to ignite an innovation ecology that strengthens research partnerships among the state’s universities, laboratories and industry.

 Argonne’s impact on Illinois

 FY 2010 by the numbers

 - $695 million total economic impact on Illinois

 - $600 million in federal research funding attracted to Illinois

 - $210 million in income for Illinois households